Fedesky25/pynabi/README.md

     ToleranceOn.WavefunctionSquaredResidual(1e-12),
     AbIn().ElectronDensity(sets[-1]),                   # get the electron density from the last dataset Occupation.Semiconductor(bands=8),                  # semiconductor occupation (occopt=1) with 8 bands
-    KPath.through(10, CriticalPointsOf.BCC, "GHNGPH"),  # define a path in the k-space
+    path(10, "GHNGPH", CriticalPointsOf.BCC),           # easily define a path in the k-space
 )

 with open("./out.txt", 'w') as f: